 Washington Achievers Scholars Program begins at PLU.

-The Wang Center for Global Education opens thanks to the vision and generosity of donors Peter (’60) and Grace Wang.
+The Wang Center for Global and Community Engaged Education opens thanks to the vision and generosity of donors Peter (’60) and Grace Wang.

 Updating of the university’s affirmative action plan completed in February 2003.
 A full analysis is completed annually by Human Resources and a summary report is shared with President’s Council.